 For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other ACC community members and a Crime Alert would not be distributed.
 In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
-Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and information known by the Executive Director, Safety and Security.
+Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and information known by the Vice President, Safety & Security.
 Cases involving property crimes will be assessed on a case-by-case basis and alerts will typically be sent if there is a discernible pattern of crime.
-The Executive Director, Safety and Security or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Crime Alert is warranted.
-Crime Alerts may also be posted for other crime classifications and locations, as deemed necessary.
+The Vice President, Safety & Security or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Crime Alert is warranted.
+Crime alerts could include other Clery crimes as determined necessary by the Vice President, Safety & Security or designee in his or her absence.